vertica/vertica-kubernetes/DEVELOPER.md

 - `hack/`: file that contains the copyright boilerplate included on all generated files.
 - `helm-charts/`: Helm charts that this repository builds.

-# Software Setup
+# Software requirements

-Prior to developing, the following software needs to be installed manually.
-There is other software that needed, but it is downloaded through make targets in the repo's bin directory.
+Before you begin, you must manually install the following software:

 - [docker](https://docs.docker.com/get-docker/) (version 23.0)
 - [go](https://golang.org/doc/install) (version 1.20)